What time is the Austrian Grand Prix? Start time, TV coverage and race guide - TheNewsTrace

 Who gained the Austrian Grand Prix in 2019?

-Max Verstappen roared residence to an impressive victory for the Purple Bull driver final time out at Spielberg.
+Max Verstappen roared house to a powerful victory for the Crimson Bull driver final time out at Spielberg.

 The Dutch star handed Ferrari star Charles Leclerc in the dying levels of the race to safe victory with a few seconds to spare.

-Mercedes star Valtteri Bottas completed third, whereas team-mate Lewis Hamilton needed to accept fifth after harm to his entrance wing pressured a pit cease and he misplaced floor on the leaders.
+Mercedes star Valtteri Bottas completed third, whereas team-mate Lewis Hamilton needed to accept fifth after injury to his entrance wing compelled a pit cease and he misplaced floor on the leaders.

 For the full breakdown of F1 races developing take a look at our F1 2020 race calendar guide.